Basket-handle arch: History

-Since Roman times, bridge vaults have been built with semicircular arches, forming a complete half-circumference.
+Since Roman times, bridges vaults have been built with semicircular arches, forming a complete half-circumference.
 From the early Middle Ages onwards, the segmental arch, an incomplete half-circumference, was used to build vaults that were less than half the height of their opening.

 The pointed arch, which emphasizes height by rising above half the opening, did not see use in bridge construction until the Middle Ages.

 The basket-handle arch appeared at the beginning of the Renaissance, offering aesthetic advantages over segmental vaults, notably through its end arches being vertically tangential to the supports.